*This post may contain affiliate links. Please see my disclosure for more details!*

 - Add your butter to a bowl or stand mixer and beat on it's own for about 3-5 minutes until smooth and supple.

-- Add in the Icing Sugar and beat in till fully mixed in!
+- Add in the Icing Sugar and beat in until fully mixed in!

-- Add in the cooled sticky toffee sauce and mix again, till delicious and perfect.
+- Add in the cooled sticky toffee sauce and mix again, until delicious and perfect.

 For the Decoration